TroelsMortensen/CodeLabs/Tutorials/DddWithEfc/010 Value Objects.md

 The next couple of slides cover the various cases of value objects.

+### How to read
+The following slides will show different ways to configure value objects.
+The first slides are more elaborate in detail regarding what the code does.
+Then, because the configuration is pretty similar, the later slides will be more brief.

 ### Note
 For each field variable or property on an entity, we have to add specific configuration.\
 You can access this field or property in two ways: